4 questions for an IT manager

 What are the biggest challenges for an IT manager in retail?
-We talked with IT manager Kaspar Hioväin who works at Coop in Estonia, and asked him about his work, his view on trends and to share some advice for other IT managers.
+We talked with IT manager Kaspar Hioväin who works at Coop in Estonia.
+We asked him about his work, his view on trends and to share some advice for other IT managers.

 What are your primary challenges as an IT manager at Coop, and how do you meet them?

 I have two main challenges I can think of.
-The first is how to always be aligned with my business, and be able to understand it perfectly to do my job right.
-I will need to implement projects and train the rest of the business to open up and really discuss the business – not just technology.
+The first is how to always be aligned with my business.
+Second, how to be able to understand it perfectly to do my job right.
+I will need to implement projects and train the rest of the business to open up.
+And I will really discuss the business – not just technology.
 If someone comes up to me and simply asks for a solution, I need them to tell me why they want it to be done.
 Too many are hung up on the technology, but IT itself isn’t a solution to a problem.
 I need to know the overall business goal to be able to address the issue and help in the right way.

 The second biggest challenge is the IT team itself.
 If you don’t work in tight collaboration alongside the company it can be hard to keep the team happy, find a way to motivate them, and provide them with development opportunities.